-If leaked or emitted into the atmosphere, the fluorocarbon refrigerant gas contained in most air conditioners and refrigerators can be extremely harmful to the environment.
-In particular, it can damage the Ozone Layer and contribute to global warming.
+If leaked or emitted into the atmosphere, the fluorocarbon refrigerant gases contained in most air conditioners and refrigerators can be extremely harmful to the environment.
+In particular, they can damage the Ozone Layer and contribute to global warming.

 It is so serious in fact, that all 196 countries have signed an agreement called the Montreal Protocol, to agree to a world-wide phase out of ozone depleting substances.

-The Australian Refrigeration Council (ARC) Licence scheme is the Australian Government's response to their obligations under the Montreal Protocol.
+The Australian Refrigeration Council (ARC) Licence scheme is the Australian Government's response to its obligations under the Montreal Protocol.

 That's why Australia has specific laws to help protect the environment and minimise any further damage to the atmosphere caused by refrigerant gas.
 And that is why the ARC Licence scheme is a vital to achieving a better quality environment for Australia.

 Since 2003, the work of ARC-licensed businesses and technicians has contributed to 24.37 Megatonnes of CO2-e direct emissions reductions.

 The ARC licence scheme will continue to provide significant direct and indirect emissions savings over the next two decades, with further direct emissions reductions estimated at 58.02 Mt CO2 projected to 2030.*